infarcactus-HH/BoobStrapper/README.md

 It's **not** a 100% replacement of HH++ BDSM some feature are not included so some scripts may still break even with this.

-It's planned to grow more than just a simple emulation of HH++ BDSM

 ### Why did I make this ?
 Me and others didn't want to make our own script toggling specificly for people that didn't use HH++ bdsm